 Once you have completed the programme, you will come away with:

 – A solid understanding of coaching and how it can be used to strengthen your ability to lead and manage others, in your school context

 – The coaching skills required for managing a range of personality types

 – The confidence to use your coaching skills to support school improvement initiatives

-There are now only a very few places left on the programme, which begins in January and is spread out over 4 days to minimise the impact on your busy schedule.
-So if you would like to be a part of the cohort, then reserve a place or book a call with the programme facilitator, Viv Grant today.
+So if you would like to be a part of the next cohort, then reserve a place or book a call with the programme facilitator, Viv Grant today.